SummaSolutions/cart-magento2/README.md

 2. Set your Country to the same where your account was created on, and save config.
 	**Note: If you change the Country where your account was created you need save configuration in order to refresh the excluded payment methods.**

-3. Other general configurations:<br />
+3. Other general configurations:

     * **Category of your store**: Sets up the category of the store.
+    * **Use Mercado Pago success page**: Use success page from MercadoPago or standard page from Magento.
+  - **Refund Options**
+    * **Refund Available**: Enables/disables Refund.
+    * **Maximum amount of partial refunds on the same order**: Set the maximum amount of partial refunds on the same order.
+    * **Maximum amount of days until refund is not accepted**: Set the maximum amount of days until refund is not accepted.
+    * **Choose the status when payment was partially refunded**: Sets up the order status when payments are partially refunded.
+  - **Order Status Options**
     * **Choose the status of approved orders**: Sets up the order status when payments are approved.
     * **Choose the status of refunded orders**: Sets up the order status when payments are refunded.
     * **Choose the status when payment is pending**: Sets up the order status when payments are pending.
     * **Choose the status when client open a mediation**: Sets up the order status when client opens a mediation.
     * **Choose the status when payment was reject**: Sets up the order status when payments are rejected.
     * **Choose the status when payment was canceled**: Sets up the order status when payments are canceled.
     * **Choose the status when payment was chargeback**: Sets up the order status when payments are chargeback.
+  - **Developer Options**
     * **Logs**: Enables/disables system logs.
     * **Debug Mode**: If enabled, displays the raw response from the API instead of a friendly message.
+  - **Payments Calculator**
+    * **Enable MercadoPago Installments Calculator**: If enabled, show the Installments Calculator on the selected pages.
+    * **Show Calculator on selected pages**: Select the pages to show the Instalments Calculator.

 <a name="checkout_custom"></a>
-###Custom Checkout Payment Solution:###
+###Custom Checkout Payment Solution: ###

 1. Go to **Stores > Configuration > Sales > Payment Methods**.
 Select **Mercado Pago - Custom Checkout**.
 ![Mercado Pago Custom Checkout Configuration](/README.img/mercadopago_custom_checkout_configuration.png?raw=true)<br />